Classic DP: 0-1 Knapsack Problem

 The definition of dp[i][w]

-, the maximum value that can be packed is dp[i][w]
+, the maximum value you can carry is dp[i][w]

 .